Moving to China to teach English is a life-changing experience.

 There is no central heating in China but your bedroom may have an air-conditioning unit.

 You may have to buy your own cooking utensils, crockery and cutlery.
-When you go shopping, be sure to buy mosquito repellent – you will need this in the summer!

-The school will not provide cleaners so you may find that the previous occupant of your apartment has left it in a mess.
+You'll definitely have to buy things like cleaning products.
+Speaking of cleaning, the school will not provide cleaners so you may find that the previous occupant of your apartment has left it in a mess.

 My lounge room.